VTT Centre for Nuclear Safety

 - Computational Fluid Dynamics (CFD)

 - Transients and design basis accidents, including neutronics, thermal hydraulics, instrumentation and control and electrical systems

 - Performance of mechanical components

 - Probabilistic Risk Assessment: levels 1, 2 and 3

-We have developed a number of software tools, three of which can be made available for users outside VTT:
+We have developed several software tools, three of which can be made available for users outside VTT:

 - Apros for design basis accident analysis at plant scale, as well as for engineering, testing and training simulators.
 A product owned by VTT and Fortum

 VTT has the capabilities to perform laboratory and field efficiency tests of iodine filters (activated carbon) of nuclear power plants.
 The tests are carried out according to the standards KTA3601 and ASTM D3803-91, and accreditations are in the process.
 For the laboratory tests, activated carbon samples of iodine filters are taken from the plant and transported to VTT Centre for Nuclear Safety.
 The tests are based on the measurement of the separation degree in these samples.